thepetabyteproject/your/paper/paper.md

 will uniformly search a large number of datasets from telescopes around the world for FRBs.
 As this project is going to process data in different formats from multiple telescopes worldwide, a unified reader was required to streamline the pipeline. `Your` implements a user-friendly interface to read and write in the data format of choice.
-It also generates unified metadata (or a header) corresponding to the input data file for a quick understanding of observation parameters and provides utilities to perform common data analysis operations. `Your` also provide several state-of-the-art radio frequency interference mitigation (RFI) algorithms [@agarwal2020; @nita2010], which can now be used during any stage of data processing (reading, writing, etc.) to filter out artificial signals.
+It also generates unified metadata corresponding to the input data file for a quick understanding of observation parameters and provides utilities to perform common data analysis operations. `Your` also provide several state-of-the-art radio frequency interference mitigation (RFI) algorithms [@agarwal2020; @nita2010], which can now be used during any stage of data processing (reading, writing, etc.) to filter out artificial signals.